 We designed DenseOne based on the CSPNet [33] and DenseNet.
 First, feature extraction operations are performed on the input feature maps through two 1×1 convolutions.
 These operations help increase the gradient path of networks.
 Because of the CSP strategy, one could alleviate the disadvantages caused by using explicit feature map copy for concatenation.
 To balance the computation of the DenseNet, when the dimensionally reduced feature map is input to the subsequent DenseNet module, since the number of channels of the feature map becomes half of the original feature map, the computational bottleneck can be effectively reduced by nearly half.
 Then, the features of the first branch are reused in DenseB so that each layer in the network shares the global information in the feature map.
 In addition, the concat operation is used to perform channel merging of the feature maps of the two branches.
-Finally, a 1×1 convolution is used to recombine the computational amount, but also shows more important feature expression capabilities.
+Finally, a 1×1 convolution is used to recombine the connected features.
+Compared with DenseNet, DenseOne not only increases the gradient path, reducing the computational amount, but also shows more important feature expression capabilities.
 The structure diagram of DenseOne is shown in Figure 6(b).